-- Participants agreed that deer management must be considered in the context of wider species and ecosystem scale objectives, alongside socio-economic implications. - Effective policy development needs to promote collaboration between public and private interests to deliver wider public benefits. - Policies need to promote conflict resolution processes and balance effective voluntary approaches with regulatory enforcement where appropriate. - Managing natural resources (including deer) on a more holistic, ecosystem scale needs to be based on research recommendations, recognising the full range of ecosystem values and functions.
+- Participants agreed that deer management must be considered in the context of wider species and ecosystem scale objectives, alongside socio-economic implications. - Effective policy development needs to promote collaboration between public and private interests to deliver wider public benefits. - Policies need to promote conflict resolution processes and balance effective voluntary approaches with regulatory enforcement where appropriate. - Managing natural resources (including deer) on a more holistic, ecosystem scale, needs to be based on research recommendations, recognising the full range of ecosystem values and functions.

-- The scenario workshops highlighted the potential to learn from other species and habitat management frameworks, for example district fishery boards.
-Lessons may also be learned internationally from developments in the integrated management of natural resources, such as in Sweden. - There is a need for land management stakeholder involvement in the co-construction of research agendas with researchers and policy makers, to develop understanding of the practicalities of the 'ecosystem approach'. - Comparison across HUNT scenario workshops in four countries illustrates the need for methodological flexibility and adaptation to ensure the relevance of the process and outputs to stakeholders.
-Future initiatives that engage stakeholder groups in the scenario approach need to ensure that the process is designed to meet the needs of stakeholders as well as producing innovative scientific and policy-relevant findings.
+- The scenario workshops highlight the potential to learn from other species and habitat management frameworks, for example district fishery boards.
+Lessons may also be learned internationally from developments in the integrated management of natural resources, such as in Sweden. - There is a need for land management stakeholder involvement in the co-construction of research agendas with researchers and policy makers, to develop understanding of the practicalities of the 'ecosystem approach'. - Cross-partner comparison of the scenario workshop approach illustrates the need for methodological flexibility and adaptation to ensure stakeholder relevance and maximise ownership of research process and output.
+Future processes that engage stakeholder groups in the 'active' research process will seek to ensure that the focus, method and output are best designed to meet the needs of stakeholders, as well as producing innovative scientific and policy-relevant findings.